-Over the last few years we have seen many of changes to the way in which we perform first aid and CPR.
-Members of your teams are constantly training to add to their existing first aid skills and act as a member of your Emergency Response Team.
+The last few years have seen many changes to the way in which first aid and CPR is performed.
+Team members are constantly training to add to their existing first aid skills and to act as members of the Emergency Response Team.